MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Plan/Service-Manager-Performance.md

     > [!NOTE]
     > For System Center 2016 Technical Preview - Service Manager, the System Center Management service was renamed to Microsoft Monitoring Agent.

-Solution 2: You can use a Windows PowerShell script to add objects of a type, such as “Users”, to a user role.
-Essentially, an analyst who is logged on in this role can access all objects that have a type equal to “User”.
-If you use this method, you eliminate the need for a very large group (“All Users”) and the expensive check that Service Manager performs to determine this group membership.
-On the Service Manager management server, you can run the following Windows PowerShell script to add the “user” type to a role “RoleName”.
+Solution 2: You can use a Windows PowerShell script to add objects of a type, such as ï¿½Usersï¿½, to a user role.
+Essentially, an analyst who is logged on in this role can access all objects that have a type equal to ï¿½Userï¿½.
+If you use this method, you eliminate the need for a very large group (ï¿½All Usersï¿½) and the expensive check that Service Manager performs to determine this group membership.
+On the Service Manager management server, you can run the following Windows PowerShell script to add the ï¿½userï¿½ type to a role ï¿½RoleNameï¿½.
 You will have to modify this example script for your environment.

 #### To run a Windows PowerShell script to add objects to a user role